 Musical Pit Orchestra and graduation music:

-Evergreen Philharmonic is the official pit orchestra for the IHS music production each year.
-This year, we are scheduled to perform “Carousel” by Rodgers and Hammerstein in March.
-Rehearsals for this event will begin in January.
+Evergreen Philharmonic is the official pit orchestra for the IHS music production each year assuming instrumentation is appropriate to the show.
 At the end of the year, we invite others to audition and join the orchestra as we play for one of the high school’s graduation.
 Our seniors are (of course!) excused from this performance.